priyannshuppal/Langchain_Q-A_Chatbot/README.md

 🖥️ Running the Chatbot
-streamlit run app.py
+==streamlit run app.py

 Enter your query in the input box and see the chatbot response.

 💡 Usage Example
-User: What is LangChain?
+User: What is LangChain?'

 Bot: LangChain is a framework for building applications with LLMs...

 ⚙️ Notes